RollPass/rollpass-js/docs/classes/webcontroller.md

 ▸ **getAuthenticationState**(`currentUrl`: string): *Promise‹[AuthenticationState](../enums/authenticationstate.md)›*

-Defined in public/WebController.ts:55
+Defined in public/WebController.ts:63

 Get the current authentication state.
-Use the authentication state to determine your next action
+Use the authentication state to determine your next action.

+Method first checks the current url for the presence of a challenge code.
+If that is found the challenge is verified and a session is created in localStorage.
+Authentication state returned in this case is `AUTHENTICATED`.

+If no code is present the method checks for a session in localStorage and tries to validate the session.
+If the session is still valid then `AUTHENTICATED` is returned.
+If not `SESSION_EXPIRED` is returned.

+If no code or session is found `UNAUTHENTICATED` is returned.
+In this case you should prompt the user to enter their email address and use it to send a challenge with `sendChallenge(emailAddress).

 **Parameters:**